cmsimike/acpm/README.md

 - This application will only assume the game is installed in the default c:\program files(blah blah bla)\assettocoresa.
 - No uninstall
 - Updating packages overwrites any file on your hard drive that is in the zip.
 Not sure how that will play out.
+- If you click on "install" for any packages that may show up, it won't install anything but will create a package.json in the same directory as the executable.
+Final location will change.

 ### Issue Tracker
 Please submit any and all bugs and questions about acpm and any requests for additional data for [acpmr](https://github.com/cmsimike/acpmr/).

+## To Download
+Click into the releases tab and download the one that most closely matches your config.